-SCDOT reserves the right to accept or reject non-confidential questions received after the milestone deadline.
-SCDOT will review all questions and/or requests for clarification and, in its sole discretion, may incorporate them in the Final RFP.
-SCDOT will endeavor to provide verbal answers during the Open-Forum Meeting to the questions received.
+SCDOT reserves the right to accept or not accept non-confidential questions received after the milestone deadline.
+SCDOT will review all questions and/or requests for clarification received and, if it deems appropriate, in its sole discretion, may incorporate them in the Final RFP.
+SCDOT will make every attempt to provide verbal answers during the Open-Forum Meeting to the questions received.
 SCDOT's verbal answers to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
+Nothing discussed at this meeting shall change the requirements of the Final RFP.